 - Wait to be invited into a Spanish kitchen.
 Never just walk in and help yourself to food unless that's been okayed by your family.

 - When you're introduced to someone, you must either shake hands (men to men) or kiss both cheeks (men to women, or women to women).
-Kissing cheeks takes place among friends, but not in a professional environment.
-(At work, everybody shakes hands.)
-It's a good idea to wait until the other person acts.
+Kissing cheeks takes place among friends, but not in a professional environment (at work, everybody shakes hands).
+It's often a good idea to wait until the other person acts.